Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: The nonrevisiting property, the Hasse diagram property, pseudo-joins and pseudo-meets

-\begin{defn} A directed graph $G(P, \bc )$ on the 1-skeleton of a polytope has the {\bf Hasse diagram property} if it is the Hasse diagram of a poset. \end{defn}

-\begin{lem} The non-revisiting property for 1-dimensional faces implies that the directed graph $G(P,\bc)$ will be the Hasse diagram of a poset.
-Specifically, $G(P,\bc )$ is the Hasse diagram for the poset having $u\le v$ if and only if there is a directed path from $u$ to $v$ in $G(P,\bc )$. \end{lem}
+\begin{lem} The nonrevisiting property holds for 1-dimensional faces of a polytope $P$ with respect to cost vector $\bc $ if and only if $G(P,\bc)$ is the Hasse diagram of a poset. \end{lem}

-\begin{proof} Acyclicity of $G(P,\bc )$ ensures that the directed paths indeed specify comparabilities in a partially ordered set.
-The non-revisiting property for 1-dimensional faces ensures a directed path cannot visit the sink of a directed edge after departing from the source of that directed edge in a way that departs from the edge itself.
-This shows that each directed edge gives rise to a cover relation. \end{proof}
+\begin{proof} First we show how the nonrevisiting property for 1-faces implies $G(P,\bc )$ is a Hasse diagram.
+Acyclicity of $G(P,\bc )$ ensures that the directed paths indeed specify comparabilities in a partially ordered set.
+The nonrevisiting property for 1-dimensional faces guarantees that a directed path cannot visit the sink of a directed edge after departing from the source of that directed edge in a manner other than traversing that edge.
+This shows that each directed edge gives rise to a cover relation in the poset rather than simply an order relation.

+The other direction follows directly from the definition of a cover relation in a poset. \end{proof}

 \begin{ex} An especially instructive and significant family of simple polytopes failing the Hasse diagram property are the Klee-Minty cubes (cf. \cite{KM}).
-These were the first known polytopes exhibiting that the simplex method from optimization is not always efficient.
-See \cite{KM}, or e.g. see \cite{GHZ} where (among other things) a particularly helpful illustration of one of these polytopes appears.

-The Klee-Minty cubes are hypercubes with carefully chosen (non-standard) locations for the vertices.
-They were designed so that there exists a cost vector $\bc $ such that $G(P,\bc )$ has a directed path from source to sink that visits all of the vertices.
-Thus, these are $d$-polytopes with a directed path in $G(P,\bc )$ visiting $2^d$ vertices, exhibiting that a pivot rule exists which makes the simplex method highly non-efficient. \end{ex}
+Klee-Minty cubes are polytopes $P$ that are realizations of $d$-dimensional hypercubes admitting a cost vector $\bc $ with the property that a directed path exists in $G(P,\bc )$ that visits all $2^d$ vertices of $P$.
+These were historically the first examples of polytopes demonstrating that the simplex method for linear programming is not a polynomial time algorithm.